karrot-dev/karrot-frontend/docs/android-sdk.md

 Then you need to install sdk platforms/images/apis and one or more emulators.
 You can do it via the Android Studio GUI, or command line.

-### archlinux
+### Arch Linux

-If using archlinux there is a [nice page about it](https://wiki.archlinux.org/index.php/android).
+If using Arch Linux there is a [nice page about it](https://wiki.archlinux.org/index.php/android).

-In summary, install these aur packages:
+In summary, install these AUR packages:

 ```
 android-platform android-platform-25 android-sdk android-sdk-build-tools android-sdk-platform-tools